 Our program has shown that America’s young people can alleviate the need for offshoring.
 We have helped companies achieve superior value and sustainable talent pipelines by giving promising high–school graduates and military veterans a chance for success.
 Most importantly, our graduates go on to get their bachelor’s degrees in flagship institutions like Rutgers University-Newark and become positive members of their local communities.

 But we’re not stopping there.
-We have expanded into five states and built strong relationships with academic institutions and scholars across the country.
+We have expanded into fifteen cities and built strong relationships with academic institutions and scholars across the country.
 We have strengthened our management and staff with talented former corporate executives and educators.
 And we’re currently exploring opportunities to bring our mission abroad to help other countries overcome their employment crises.

 So give us and America a chance.
 Our site accepts donations; any amount will help yet another young man or woman get the support they need for success.
 And remember: we can compete in a global market, and we can put America back to work.